Health Sciences and Technology (HST)

 IMPORTANT NOTES regarding preclinical subjects (HST.011-HST.200-HST.200)*:

 Students not enrolled in an HST program are limited to two HST preclinical courses and must provide justification for enrolling in these courses.
 This action must be approved by the course director and the student's advisor.
 These subjects are scheduled according to the Harvard Medical School academic calendar, which differs from the MIT calendar.
-Students whose graduation depends upon completing one or more of these subjects should take particular care regarding the schedule. * HST.141, HST.163 & HST.198 are NOT included in the two-course limit.
+Students whose graduation depends upon completing one or more of these subjects should take particular care regarding the schedule. * HST.163 and HST.198 are NOT included in the two-course limit.

 G (Summer)